Keyboard shortcuts

 Alias Analysis

-The rules used by the Wyn compiler to determine aliasing are intuitive in the intra-procedural case.
+The rules used to determine aliasing are intuitive in the intra- procedural case.
 Aliases are associated with entire arrays.
-Aliases of a record are tuple are tracked for each element, not for the record or tuple itself.
-Most constructs produce fresh arrays, with no aliases.
-The main exceptions are if, loop, function calls, and variable literals.
+Aliases of a record or tuple are tracked for each element, not for the record or tuple itself.
+Most constructs produce fresh arrays with no aliases; the main exceptions are if, loop, function calls, and variable references.

-After a binding let a = b, that simply assigns a new name to an existing variable, the variable a aliases b.
-Similarly for record projections and patterns.
+After a binding let a = b, which simply assigns a new name to an existing variable, a aliases b.
+Similarly for record projections and pattern bindings.

-The result of an if aliases the union of the aliases of the components.
+The result of an if aliases the union of the aliases of its branches.

-The aliases of a value returned from a function is the most interesting case, and depends on whether the return value is declared alias-free (with an asterisk *) or not.
-If it is declared alias-free, then it has no aliases.
+The aliases of a value returned from a function depend on whether the return value is declared alias-free (with *).
+If it is, the value has no aliases.
 Otherwise, it aliases all arguments passed for non-consumed parameters.

-Consumption generally interacts inflexibly with higher-order functions.
-The issue is that we cannot control how many times a function argument is applied, or to what, so it is not safe to pass a function that consumes its argument.
-The following two conservative rules govern the interaction between consumption and higher-order functions:
+Consumption interacts inflexibly with higher-order functions: the language cannot control how many times a function argument is applied, or to what, so it is not safe to pass a function that consumes its argument.
+Two conservative rules govern this interaction:

-let p = e1 in ..., if any in-place update takes place in the expressione1, the value bound bypmust not be or contain a function. -
+• In the expression let p = e1 in …, if any in-place update takes place inside e1, the value bound by p must not be or contain a function.

 Modules